fuzzywalrus/Gulp-Sass-JS-BrowserSync-Boilerplate/README.md

 On launch BrowserSync does some awesome stuff out of the box, allowing you to access your project from other devices on the same network, such as tablets/phones or VMs on your computer.

  To stop your project, hit command-period  (OS X) on your terminal window.
-Anytime you hit save on a Scss file or JS file; grunt will recompile your changes.
+Anytime you hit save on a Scss file or JS file; gulp will recompile your changes.